 According to TSA guidelines, you can bring an electric toothbrush on a plane in both your carry on bags and checked bags.

-Now you know that you can bring an electric toothbrush on a plane, let’s find out whether you will run into any issues with certain airlines, when flying internationally, and what, if any, difference an electric toothbrush with lithium-ion batteries makes, or if you want to travel with spare batteries.
+Now you know that you can bring an electric toothbrush on a plane, let’s find out whether you will run into any issues with certain airlines; when flying internationally; and what, if any, difference an electric toothbrush with lithium ion batteries or a battery pack makes; or if you want to travel with spare batteries.

-This is because the toothbrush‘s battery is usually built into the device.
+This is because the toothbrush‘s rechargeable battery is usually built into the device.

-But what about if you want to travel with a spare lithium-ion battery for your electric toothbrush?
+But what about if you want to travel with a spare lithium ion battery – i.e. a removable battery – for your electric toothbrush?

-In the event that you want to travel with spare lithium-ion batteries, these should be packed in your carry on bags because are prohibited in checked baggage.
+In the event that you want to travel with spare lithium-ion batteries, these should be packed in your carry-on bag because they are prohibited in checked baggage.

-You already know that you can bring your electric toothbrush in your carry on bags and spare lithium-ion batteries should also be packed in your carry on bags, but do you have to follow any procedure like taking it out of your bag when going through airport security?
+You already know that you can bring your electric toothbrush in your carry-on bag and spare lithium-ion batteries should also be packed in your carry on luggage too, but do you have to follow any procedure like taking it out of your bag when going through airport security?

-While small electronic items like laptops and tablets must be removed and placed in a tray, you will not need to remove your electric toothbrush.
+While portable electronic devices like laptops and tablets must be removed and placed in a security tray, you will not need to remove your electric toothbrush.

 You can keep it right in your bag and in its case.

-Every airline, whether that be Delta, American Airlines, Southwest, to name just a few, will have no problem with letting you bring your electric toothbrush with you, either in your carry on bags or checked luggage according to TSA guidelines.
+Every airline, whether it be a budget airline like Ryanair, or a U.S. airline like Delta, American Airlines, or Southwest, to name just a few, will have no problem with letting you bring your electric toothbrush with you, either in your carry on bags through the security checkpoint or checked luggage according to TSA regulations.